cmubig/arc-icra23/index.md

 ## Call for Participation

+The goal of this session is to develop assessments of AI and robotics capabilities, in order to help policy makers understand their strengths/limitations and to prepare for future international education; the format of the meeting will be a series of panel discussions and breakout conversations.

+We invite wide participation from students, scientists, researchers, policymakers, corporate and public management, engineers, as well as general practitioners in the fields of robotics.

-If you are interested in attending this meeting, <a href="https://bit.ly/arc-icra2023">please fill out this form</a>, so that we may send you logistical information.
-This meeting is free of charge for ICRA participants.
+If you are interested in attending this meeting, please confirm by filling out <a href="https://bit.ly/arc-icra2023">this form</a> so that we may send you further logistical information.
+This meeting is free of charge for ICRA participants and will be an in-person event.

 <!-- ### Topics covered